ant-media/ant-media-documentation/docs/guides/configuration-and-testing/webrtc-load-testing.md

 ./run.sh -m player -n 100 -s 10.10.175.53 -p 5080 -u false
 ```

-If you are doing load testing on a cluster via a load balancer, then the command should be as follows:.
+If you are doing load testing on a cluster via a load balancer, and if your origin server is running behind port 443 and your Edge server behind port 5443, then the command should be as follows:.

 ```bash
 ./run.sh -f test.mp4 -m publisher -s server-domain-name -n 1 -p 443 -q true -u false